Andrew Grove: Management methods and style

 As director of operations, manufacturing became Grove's primary focus and his management style relied heavily on his management concepts.
 As the company expanded and he was appointed chairman, Grove became more involved in strategic decision-making, including establishing markets for new products, coordinating manufacturing processes and developing new partnerships with smaller companies.

 Grove helped create the Intel Architecture Laboratory (IAL) in Oregon to ensure that software was developed in time to take advantage of their new microprocessors.
 Grove stated that "you are making decisions about what the information technology world will want five years into the future."

-Only the Paranoid Survive
+Only the paranoid survive motto

 Business success contains the seeds of its own destruction.
 Success breeds complacency.
 Complacency breeds failure.
 Only the paranoid survive.